FactoDeepLearning/MultitaskVLFM/README.md

-# Leveraging vision-language foundation models for fine-grained downstream tasks
+# Leveraging Vision-Language Foundation Models for Fine-Grained Downstream Tasks

 This repository is the official implementation of the paper:
-"Leveraging vision-language foundation models for fine-grained downstream tasks"
+"Leveraging Vision-Language Foundation Models for Fine-Grained Downstream Tasks"

 ![image](visual.png)

-The paper is available [COMING SOON]()
+The paper is available [here](https://arxiv.org/abs/2307.06795)

 ## Getting Started